isage/Adrenaline/docs/src/01-Intro.md

 - Built-in anti-CFW, fixes some protections and bugs in games.
 Compatible with NoDRM plugins
 - Built-in CFW configuration and plugin manager on XMB/VSH for easy CFW management
 - Support for autoboot software on system launch if enabled
-- Extensive CFW API with good compatibility with M33, ME, PRO, and ARK-4 API
+- Extensive CFW API with good compatibility with M33, ME, PRO, and ARK API
     - Resulting in good compatibility with plugins and homebrew apps and/or easier porting effort for projects using CFW API

 ## Key Combos Cheat Sheet